Trump announces cutoff of new funding for the World Health Organization over pandemic response

 At issue are ongoing voluntary U.S. payments to the U.N. health body, based in Geneva.
 The United States is the largest single donor to the WHO, with “assessed” or mandatory funding and larger voluntary contributions that often go to fund specific projects or crisis responses.

-“The world have chosen to rely on the WHO for accurate, timely and independent information to make important public health recommendations and decisions,” Trump said.
-“If we cannot trust that this is what we will receive from the W.H.O., our country will be forced to find other ways to work with other nations to achieve public health goals.”
+“The world has chosen to rely on the WHO for accurate, timely and independent information to make important public health recommendations and decisions,” Trump said.
+“If we cannot trust that this is what we will receive from the WHO, our country will be forced to find other ways to work with other nations to achieve public health goals.”

 Republicans in Congress are seeking documents from the WHO and calling for investigations of contacts between WHO officials and Chinese government officials.
 The White House backs those efforts but could hold up funding before results are in.